TorstenChandler/TorstenChandler/README.md

 ## Hi there 👋

 ## Data scientist with a background in health economics
-Extensive academic and professional experience in data analysis, data management, economic evaluation, modelling, and research.
+ 👌Extensive academic and professional experience in data analysis, data management, economic evaluation, modelling, and research.

 What have I been up to?